spitaa/spitaa/README.md

 I study cs in Italy since 2020 and my goal is to join Google

-:penguin: Linux for work, but still Windows for gaming
+:penguin: Linux for work, but still Windows for gaming <br />
-:star2: Full stack enjoyer, but prefers backend due to how complicated web tech stacks are
+:star2: Full stack enjoyer, but prefers backend due to how complicated web tech stacks are <br />
-:notebook: Current "want-to-learn" language: Rust
+:notebook: Current "want-to-learn" language: Rust <br />

 Favourite languages and tools
 ---